 Events are the double-edged sword of the nonprofit world.

-But for the staff responsible, organizing an event is hard.
-It’s one of those projects where any mistake can ripple out in very real ways for your guests.
-I used to joke that my events were my children; they could grow to be something great with lots of attention, and they gave me occasional nightmares.
-(If you’re planning your very first event, welcome to the parenthood.)
+Unless you’re an event planner, organizing an event is hard.
+The smallest mistakes can ripple out in very real ways for your guests (which is why I joke that my events are like my babies.
+They could grow to be great with lots of attention, and they gave me occasional nightmares).

-Once your task management system is in place, there are 3 major buckets you’ll want to consider.
+Once your task management system is in place, here are the 3 buckets you’ll need to consider.

 The Nonprofit Event Checklist